chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 ## Gaming Library

 My Gaming Library is an old spreadsheet that I moved into Notion last year (though you could do all of this with [Google Sheets](https://www.bobmonsour.com/posts/scratch-that-use-google-sheets-api/) or [Airtable](https://www.cassey.dev/11ty-airtable-fetch/) as well), adding a bunch of metadata that nobody cares about (but me!).
-I manually entered the PSN API's game IDs into my Notion entries, one by one, to make sure they were accurate (matching by title could fail due to things like apostrophes, trademark symbols, etc.).
+I manually entered the PSN API’s game IDs into my Notion entries, one by one, to make sure they were accurate (matching by title could fail due to things like apostrophes, trademark symbols, etc.).
 Setting this up was a real pain, but it’s now quite easy to maintain!

 {% image "./notion-grid.png" | toRoot, "A few rows in a Grid in Notion with a lot of columns, such as Sort Title, Platform, Format, Number of discs…", "Quite a handful of columns!", { width: 1280, height: 192 } %}

 {% callout "Free idea" %}If you’re starting from scratch, you could invert this process and use the results from the PSN API to add new data to a database via the Notion API instead.{% endcallout %}

 This page collects PSN and Notion data in two steps: grab PSN titles first, then match them to Notion items.
 It skips some platforms like GameBoy and PC (but you best believe I played the shit out of _Pokémon Red_ and _RollerCoaster Tycoon_), filters out hidden rows and irrelevant properties, and includes data for each game within compilations, such as the _Mass Effect Trilogy_, to get a fuller picture.
-Then, cache and serve! (side note: I'm only including PSN stuff because I have always been in House PlayStation since the PS1 — if I had some Xbox consoles or played regularly on PC, I'd have loved to include those too)
+Then, cache and serve! (side note: I’m only including PSN stuff because I have always been in House PlayStation since the PS1 — if I had some Xbox consoles or played regularly on PC, I’d have loved to include those too)

 All in all, it’s a very nerdy thing.
 Not many people care about this level of information, but it was a great opportunity to use some APIs. (also, I might as well have personal stuff on my personal website!)
-You'll note I didn't provide a full breakdown of how these abstractions are used in my `now.js` and `gameslibrary.js` data files as it's very specific to my setup and might not be useful to everybody, but [my website has a public repository](https://github.com/chriskirknielsen/dotcom-2024/), so you can go digging there (this post is long enough without two additional walls of code!).
+You’ll note I didn't provide a full breakdown of how these abstractions are used in my `now.js` and `gameslibrary.js` data files as it’s very specific to my setup and might not be useful to everybody, but [my website has a public repository](https://github.com/chriskirknielsen/dotcom-2024/), so you can go digging there (this post is long enough without two additional walls of code!).

 ## Notion Markdown Converter

 Right, I almost forgot… another wall of code.
-Here's the function I wrote to convert a rich text value from Notion into a standard Markdown string.
+Here’s the function I wrote to convert a rich text value from Notion into a standard Markdown string.
 It is extremely naïve and can break very easily if your text includes any kind of Markdown character (`[(~_*)]`).
-If you want to build something extra robust, check out [Ryan Boone's article (Rich Text Formatting section)](https://www.falldowngoboone.com/blog/from-notion-to-eleventy-part-2-building-markdown-from-json/#rich-text-formatting).
+If you want to build something extra robust, check out [Ryan Boone’s article (Rich Text Formatting section)](https://www.falldowngoboone.com/blog/from-notion-to-eleventy-part-2-building-markdown-from-json/#rich-text-formatting).

 ```js
 /** Converts a Notion rich text block to a Markdown string. */